 Uganda independent national news.

 The New Vision

 Kampala based online news from Uganda.

 Ugandan Radiostation with recent news on its homepage.

-Child Soldier in Uganda, author of the book: Child Soldier: Fighting for My Life.
+Wikipedia article about China Keitetsi, Ugandan activist and author of the book: Child Soldier: Fighting for My Life.

 David Kibuuka, contemporary Ugandan Artist.